Photo credit: @Reneeroaming

 There are plenty of incredible flowers to look out for (862, to be exact), but we suggest focusing your search on big, bold, impressive sunflowers.
 They grow into late fall, so there’s plenty of time to catch them on display.

 Well, there you have it –– your official road trip flower guide.
 We wish you a summer of freedom, adventure, wild stories, and incredible photos.
+You can even try a fun road trip game and spot as many blue flowers as you can find.
 Now grab your copy of On the Road and hit the open highway!